softinio/softinio.com/content/post/pybay-2018-san-francisco.md

 ## Asyncio: What's next (Yuri Selivanov)

 The next talk on day 2 that stood out for me was [Yuri Selivanov](https://www.linkedin.com/in/yselivanov/) the Python core developer behind asyncio and the uvloop library which enables us to develop high performance Python applications.
 I enjoyed listening to his update on where we are with asyncio and whats coming next.
-I also drew comparisons to the new [Trio Async Libray](https://github.com/python-trio/trio) by our very own [Nathaniel J Smith](https://vorpus.org/).
+Yuri also drew comparisons to the new [Trio Async Libray](https://github.com/python-trio/trio) by our very own [Nathaniel J Smith](https://vorpus.org/).
 I am super excited about the direction and options we have here and look forward to using them in my projects.

 ![Yuri Selivanov at PyBay 2018](https://via.softinio.com/Yuri_Selivanov_PyBay_2018.jpg)